ssharma2712/Little-Bootstraps/Automatic/README.md

 ## Description of R functions

-The R function ``lb_automatic`` can automatically select the little bootstrap parameters and estimate the BCLs, but the ``little_bootstraps`` require user specific little bootstrap parameters for the analysis.
+The R function ``lb_automatic`` can automatically select the little bootstrap parameters and estimate the BCLs, but the ``little_bootstraps`` require user-specific little bootstrap parameters for the analysis.

 ```
 lb_automatic(data_path, candiate_tree, evo_model = NULL, output_tree = NULL, del = 0.001, precision = FALSE)